agility-game/kubernetes/README.md

-repository-name
+kubernetes
-# Repository Name
+# Kubernetes

-Based on "ABC" at https://www.abc.com/
+Based on "Step-by-step setup for Kuberneted" at http://carl.schelin.org/?p=1916

 ## 100 - Introduction